prodgang/bookofprimes/_sources/words/prod/ops.md

 ## Counter-productive operations

-My criteria for a bad operation is that it cannot be defined in a similar manner to productive numbers themselves.
+My criteria for a bad operation is that it cannot be defined in a form that's coherent with productive numbers themselves.
 We'll see that counting is a bad operation - hence counter-productive.
 Haha.

 ### Addition

 Recall that [Peano arithmetic](sections:numbers:peano) kicks off by defining addition.
-How do you think we can define addition in productive arithmetic?
+How do you think we could define addition in productive arithmetic?

 The quick answer is that you can't.
 Just adding one to a number will change its factorization properties in very unpredictable ways.
 Basically all you can guarantee is that its factors will be completely different.
 So its not gonna happen.
 I don't know how to formally prove this, so if you don't believe me just try it yourself.